 Tips for looking after yourself

-Being together with your family is great, but everyone needs some quiet time for reflection.
-Maybe you have a shed, a study or just a quiet spot in your garden that you can use.
-Find a space to relax and recharge.
+Quality time with your family is wonderful, but everyone needs some quiet time for reflection.
+Whether it’s a shed, a study, or a peaceful spot in your backyard, find a space to unwind and recharge.
+Read a book, listen to a podcast, practise meditation, or just soak in the peace and quiet.

 Health checks